24 Hours In Warnemünde – Estimated reading time: 18 minutes

 4) Stroll Along The Canal (Alter Strom)

 After the yummy lunch, I headed to the canal and began walking towards the beach.
 Even during the first weekend in June, it was hard to navigate through the massive crowds here.
 Dotted on both sides with souvenir shops, food stalls, restaurants, and bars, this is the place to come and people watch in Warnemünde.
 You can also choose from one of several companies that offer boat excursions around the harbour from here.

 5) Stop For a Mojito At A Cuban Bar Because Why Not, You’re On Holiday

 It was getting hot and I needed something to cool me down and what better than a refreshing mojito?
 Day drinking is perfectly acceptable when you’re on holiday, right?
-I stopped by an oddly themed Cuban bar for a quick drink and a thoughtful tweet (follow me!) before moving on.
+I stopped by an oddly themed Cuban bar for a quick drink before moving on again.

 6) Channel Wes Anderson With All Of The Lighthouses

 Leaving the canal behind, you’ll stumble upon the beach and all its various lighthouses.
 While the canal area is packed, the beach is filled with more humans than the eye can see.
 It’s the place to channel your inner Wes Anderson and take plenty of picture perfect shots, like the ones featured on this now famous Instagram account.

 Begin by taking a long walk along the 541 meter Westmole for scenic views of the expansive Baltic Sea, sailboats, cruise ships, fishermen, and the 12 meter high green and white lighthouse.
 If you’re lucky, you’ll even spot a swan or two and simply wonder if life is too beautiful to be real.